-Limitations There are certain limitations that need to be considered before adopting this technology in healthcare.
+- Limitations: There are certain limitations that need to be considered before adopting this technology in healthcare.
 Firstly, blockchain is yet to be tested against large data sets.
-The technology does?t make itself automatically acquiescent to data analytics, which is precisely required for data stored in the healthcare intelligence systems.
+The technology doesn’t make itself automatically acquiescent to data analytics, which is precisely required for data stored in the healthcare intelligence systems.
 Also, transaction processing is slow.
 However, despite these limitations, when we look at its characteristics, nothing matches the advantages offered by this technology.

 How blockchain changes the business models

 This technology has the potential to create new business models when it is integrated with healthcare operations.
 Here are some of the examples:

 Pharmacies: Blockchain could provide great help in pharmacies in handling their work with all data being available to them.
 With the help of this data, pharmacies could guide patients on how they require to take the medicine.

 Pharma companies: With the help of Blockchain platforms, pharma companies would be able to collect the data in real-time.
 This will enable them to offer a range of medical products & treatments customized specifically for patients.